rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise3/README.md

 ## Testing Autoscaling and Load Management

+### The Self-Healing, Self-Scaling System

+One of the most powerful features of a container orchestration platform is its ability to automatically manage reliability and performance without human intervention.
+This section demonstrates how Kubernetes reacts to changing conditions.
+You will test the application’s **horizontal autoscaling** and its ability to **self-heal** from failures, reinforcing why Kubernetes is an essential platform for building resilient, production-grade systems.

 ### Step 12: Verify Horizontal Pod Autoscaler Configuration

 Check that your application is configured for automatic scaling: